camalolo/ChatGPT-extension/PRIVACY_POLICY.md

-# Privacy Policy for ChatGPT Buddy Chrome Extension
+# Privacy Policy for AI Buddy Chrome Extension

 ## Data Collection and Usage

-ChatGPT Buddy does **not** collect, store, or transmit any personal data from users.
+AI Buddy does **not** collect, store, or transmit any personal data from users.
 The extension operates entirely within your browser and only sends the text you select directly to OpenAI's API for processing.

 ## API Key Storage